Last Updated: November 15, 2024

 Early Life

-Michael Buffer was born in Philadelphia, Pennsylvania on November 2, 1944.
+Michael Buffer was born on November 2, 1944, in Philadelphia, Pennsylvania.
 He was raised in Lancaster, Pennsylvania.
 His father was active in the United States Navy during World War II at the time of his birth.
-His parents divorced when Buffer was just 11 months old, and Buffer was then raised by a set of foster parents, a school bus driver and his wife.
-Buffer enlisted in the United States Army during the Vietnam War and served from ages 20-23.
-After his time in the service, he had various jobs such as a car salesman and a model and actor.
+His parents divorced when Buffer was just 11 months old, and Michael was then raised by a set of foster parents, a school bus driver, and his wife.
+Buffer enlisted in the United States Army during the Vietnam War and served from ages 20 to 23.
+After his time in the service, he had various jobs, such as a car salesman, model, and actor.

 Wrestling